 The eponymous corpse begins the film peacefully interred at a hospital only to be disturbed by a young orderly, Pau (Albert Carbó) and his two drug and booze-addled pals, Ivan (Cristian Valencia) and Javi (Bernat Saumell).
 High and horny, they do not baulk when one of their number suggests actually interfering with the young woman.
 Into this opening premise Vicens weaves commentary about celebrity obsessions - a photo snapped on a phone kick-starts the ghoulish events and the opening sequence overlays the deceased being wheeled through the hospital with audio of entertainment television and radio coverage.
 Even before her untimely death, Anna was already just a body to so many - a famous actress, more clothes-horse and gossip subject that person.
-Once this has been established, The Corpse of Anna Fritz largely abandons this line of examination in favour of a single room wit-jangler.

 No sooner have Pau and Javi interfered with Anna's prone body than the trio begin to suffer divisions within.
 Vicens is looking for internal drama and soon reveals his characters to be three well-worn archetypes: a boorish alpha-male, a creepy beta and the upstanding good guy, appalled by what they're doing.
 It's narratively basic stuff, but plot is not where Vicens thrives - it's in tension.
 Vicens and his cinematographer, Ricard Canyellas do a cracking job of ratcheting up the stress levels, managing to craft in the lifeless Anna Fritz (Alba Ribas) a show-stealing heroine whose uncertain fate becomes the all-consuming question to which the answer is masterfully delayed.
 She is never presented in the titillating way that she might have been, and the visuals remain strictly outside of the characters' warped and lascivious perspective.